It’s never too early to start preparing for your future!

 Students can prepare to apply to Palmer College even while they’re still in high school.
 As a high school student, there are some steps you can take that will save you time and tuition, and prepare you for the challenges of attending chiropractic school.

-Normally, it takes about eight years of college study to become a doctor of chiropractic.
-Palmer’s Bachelor of Science Completion program (offered on the main campus only) can help you accelerate your chiropractic education and save time and tuition while doing it.
-Our 3+1, 2+2, or dual enrollment agreements can also save you up to a year’s worth of time and tuition.
+Palmer’s Bachelor of Science completion program available at the Main Campus can help you accelerate your education and save time and tuition while doing it.
+By enrolling in a 3+1 or 2+2 program, you can take coursework that fulfills your B.S. and D.C. degrees and can save you up to a year’s worth of time and tuition.

-- Focusing your electives on science and health-career classes will set you up for early success in your journey to becoming a chiropractor.
+- Focusing your electives on science and health care classes will set you up for early success in your journey to becoming a chiropractor.

-- Consider reaching out to a local chiropractor to hear their stories and learn what it’s like to be in practice.
+- Consider reaching out to a local chiropractor to hear their story and learn what it’s like to be in practice.

-- On our main campus only: we’ve collaborated with Scott Community College to develop an affordable, high-quality, joint-admissions program that will prepare you to enroll directly into the Doctor of Chiropractic program.
+- On Palmer’s Main campus only, we’ve collaborated with Scott Community College to develop an affordable, high-quality, joint-admissions program that will prepare you to enroll directly into the Doctor of Chiropractic program.
 This pathway enables you to earn a D.C. degree in about five and a half years!*

 - You can use the joint-admissions program to prepare for Palmer’s Bachelor of Science Completion program on the main campus, which will save you a year’s worth of time and tuition, and allow you to complete both your D.C. and B.S. degrees in about six and a half years.

 - You can also choose from one of our 3+1 or 2+2 enrollment agreements with colleges throughout the U.S. which will save you a year’s worth of time and tuition, and allow you to complete both your D.C. and B.S. degrees in about six and a half years.

 *Important note: some states require a bachelor’s degree for licensing, so check your state with the Federation of Chiropractic Licensing Boards before choosing this pathway.